If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

 Humanatic is a company that listens, reviews, and sorts phone calls that need to be examined for various businesses to assess quality assurance.
 As a “Human” or contractor for the platform, you’ll be required to listen to calls and put them in the correct category.
 This is a relatively simple task, but it does require good attention to detail and some patience.

 Your earning potential depends on the call category you specify.
-The lowest paying categories offer $0.06 to $0.10 per task.
+The lowest-paying categories offer $0.06 to $0.10 per task.
 However, you will be allocated an accuracy rating, which will earn you a higher rate of pay.
 Payments are processed every Monday via PayPal, but you need to have a minimum of $10 in your account, or you’ll need to wait until the next pay cycle.

 Frequently Asked Questions

 Microtasks are small jobs that can be completed in just a few minutes or less.
 Most of them can be done online.
-It’s a very flexible, although not very lucrative, way to make extra money in your spare time.
+It’s a very flexible, although not very lucrative, way to make extra cash in your spare time.

 It depends on your situation.
 Microtasking certainly isn’t a side hustle that offers high income potential that you’ll get with another online job, but it does provide infinite flexibility and anyone can do it (no experience or particular skill required).
 If you’re looking to maximize your income and you have other options, short task sites may not be your best option.
-But if you’re looking for a flexible way to make extra money whenever you have a few minutes to spare, micro job sites could provide the right side hustle.
+But if you’re looking for a flexible way to make extra money online whenever you have a few minutes to spare, micro job sites could provide the right side hustle.

 It depends on the task and the platform, but most will pay less than $1 per task.
 You’ll need to complete a lot of tasks to earn a decent amount of money, but thankfully, each task can be completed very quickly.